Collect them all: Invasive species identification cards

 (Sumac?
 Yes, sumac!
 Although native and non-invasive in some habitats, sumac can be invasive to our prairies and oak savannas.
 It's a good reminder that not all invasives are non-native, and not all natives are non-invasive.)

 Forests, prairies and savannas all work best when they're shared.
-But invasives bump out other plants: plants that help hold soil in place, plants where birds nest, plants that make up vibrant, interconnected habitat.
+But invasive species spread rapidly and make it hard for other plants to grow — plants that help hold soil in place, plants where birds nest, plants that make up vibrant, interconnected habitat.

-Overgrowth of invasives can cause habitat breakdown, erosion of soil into waterways, the spread of plant diseases and more.
-That's why we focus so much on removing invasives and replacing them with diverse habitat at our restoration sites.
+Overgrowth of invasive species can cause habitat breakdown, erosion of soil into waterways, the spread of plant diseases and more.
+That's why we focus so much on removing invasive species and replacing them with diverse plants at our restoration sites.
 Join us!